Advancing Leadership

 Support for Leadership Programs

-Our priority is to support current and emerging leaders from historically marginalized backgrounds and disinvested communities as they pursue leadership advancement opportunities.
+Our priority is to support current and emerging leaders as they pursue leadership advancement opportunities within the nonprofit sector.
 We identify and fund leadership programs that:

-- Demonstrate a clear connection to the arts, community and economic development, or community safety and violence prevention sectors, or substantial participation by staff members of existing grantee organizations in the Culture, Equity, and the Arts; Vital Communities; and Civic Partnerships focus areas.
+• Demonstrate a clear connection to arts and culture, community and economic development, or community safety and violence prevention; or include substantial participation by staff members of MacArthur-supported organizations in Culture, Equity, and the Arts; Vital Communities; and Civic Partnerships.

 Organizations that wish to be considered for support may submit a brief description of their leadership program through our grants portal.
-In addition, we are eager to learn about organizations that have not previously received support.
+We are eager to learn about organizations that have not previously received support.

 Support for Individual Leaders